platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ### Environment name

-Under **Environment name**, you can edit the name and type of your environment, and view its parent environment:
+Under **Environment name**, you can edit the name and type of your environment and view its parent environment:

 ![Environment status](/images/management-console/env-name.png "0.5")